 CLS 545.
 Child Life Documentation.
 (3 Credits)

-this course will prepare students for clinical assessment and various types of writing and documentation pertaining to child life services.
+This course will prepare students for clinical assessment and various types of writing and documentation pertaining to child life services.
 The course will provide child life students with the opportunity to develop skills in identifying and gathering pertinent information about patients and their families, assessing patient and family emotional vulnerability and coping skills, chart writing (including electronic medical records), narrative progress and procedural note formats, student journals, case studies, grant proposals and research studies.
 Students will learn to apply developmental, stress and coping theories to their assessments and interventions, including family centered care and cultural considerations in all observations, recordings and writings.
-(3 credit Hours)